notwa/lips/NOTES.md

 transforms complex statements into simpler statements that Dumper can later understand.

-the name is a bit of a misnomer, because there's very little processing after preprocessing. (see: `Dumper:load`)

 the `:check` method
 asserts that a token exists and is of a given type (`tt`). it will defer to the `:lookup` method if the token type mismatches, which isn't guaranteed to help.

-preprocessing is split into two stages: process and expand; and four passes:
+preprocessing is split into three passes:

 ### pass 1